Particle-Network/particle-solana-nft-web-demo/README.md

 ## ⚠️ Notice

-The demo uses **IndexedDB** to store centralized data, and if the associated database is deleted, the auction-related data will be lost.
-So we recommend running this demo by the **devnet** network.
+The demo uses `IndexedDB` to store centralized data, and if the associated database is deleted, the auction-related data will be lost.
+So we Strongly recommended running this demo by the `devnet` network.

+Switching networks cleans up local db, which means that transaction-related data is lost.

 ## 💼 Feedback